Board of Directors

 Latterly in 2015, Professor Holmes was appointed by Her Majesty’s Lord-Lieutenant of the County of Greater Manchester as one of his Deputy Lieutenants.

-As well as being a Director of QUEST, George is a member of the Board of Bolton College and is Chair of the Advisory Panel at Regent College, London.
+George is a member of the Board of Bolton College and is Chair of the Advisory Panel at Regent College, London.